seqan/seqan/manual/source/Tutorial/StringSets.rst

 This section will give you a short overview of the functionality of the class :dox:`StringSet`.

-There are two ways for accessing the sequences in a string set: (1) the function :dox:`RandomAccessContainerConcept#value value` returns a reference to the sequence at a specific *position* within the sequence of sequences, and (2) :dox:`StringSet#valueById valueById` accesses a sequence given its *id*.
+There are two ways for accessing the sequences in a string set: (1) the function :dox:`RandomAccessContainerConcept#value` returns a reference to the sequence at a specific *position* within the sequence of sequences, and (2) :dox:`StringSet#valueById` accesses a sequence given its *id*.
-We can retrieve the *id* of a sequence in a :dox:`StringSet` with the function :dox:`StringSet#positionToId positionToId`.
+We can retrieve the *id* of a sequence in a :dox:`StringSet` with the function :dox:`StringSet#positionToId`.

 .. code-block:: cpp